Sonam0012/moneyball-ai-app/README.md

 # 🎯 Moneyball AI Lead Scoring App

+## 📣 Project Background

+This application was developed as part of the **AI Challenge Competition by [SabPaisa](https://www.sabpaisa.in/)**.

+The challenge focused on building a smart lead scoring solution to help businesses prioritize high-converting leads using AI, clustering, and explainability tools.

+🔍 This app is a working prototype created for that competition using mock AI logic, visual dashboards, and data science techniques — ready to be enhanced with real models in production!

 This Streamlit-based app uses a "Moneyball" strategy to help you identify, score, and prioritize leads using data science.
 It's designed to make lead qualification smarter, faster, and explainable — all in a beautiful, browser-based interface.

 🔗 **Live App:** [Click here to open](https://moneyball-ai-app-kzhkcuaxwp8jvj4tbw7fex.streamlit.app/)